-A black fingernail is known as a subungual hematoma and is caused by a build-up of blood under a fingernail usually resulting from an impact or trauma to the finger.
+A black fingernail is known as a subungual hematoma and is caused by a build-up of blood under a fingernail.
+This usually results from an impact or trauma to the finger which can cause considerable pain.
+In most cases ice and ibuprofen is sufficient to treat it and medical attention is not needed, unless it is very severe, as detailed below.

 Symptoms of a subungual hematoma